Kingdom of Bhutan

 Duration: 4 Nights 5 Days

 Price: ₹ 6999

-Greeting from Global India Passages!
+Greeting from GIP Holidays PVT LTD!
 We are in the business of tourism industry.
 We complete your dream destination.
 So we Designed Kingdom of Bhutan Package with 4 nights and 5 Days.

 The day begins with a visit to the National Memorial Chorten (1974) built in honor of our late King Jigme Dorji Wang chuck and the Dupthop Lhakhang one of the few surviving nunneries in Bhutan.
 We then visit the National Library, stocked with ancient Buddhist manuscripts, and the Painting School where traditional art is still kept alive through instructions in the art of painting Thangkas (sacred Buddhist religious scrolls).

 Bhutan has a rich history and culture, which its citizens fiercely preserve.
 From the Great Buddha Dordenma statue to the Motithang Takin Preserve in Thimpu, from the Sangchhen Dorji temple in Punakha to Bhutans National Museum in Paro, experience the colorful culture, here in Bhutan.
 Often compared to a hidden heaven, Bhutan offers a plethora of different experiences.
 Explore the dramatic landscapes of this magical place, from subtropical plains to steep mountains and valleys.
 All colors of Bhutan – packed in a week.